bitovi/academy/src/typescript/3-types.md

-@page typescript/types Types
+@page typescript-training/types Types
-@parent typescript 3
+@parent typescript-training 3

 @description Learn how to declare types in TypeScript.